orb-lang/espalier/doc/md/phrase.md

 I intend to extend the class once we get to an editing environment, by making it persistent rather than immutable.
 A distinction I will elucidate when I reach it.

+### Phrase is string-like

+It may be concatenated with strings at any point, and the result will be a Phrase.

+It will render the same string you would expect any time ``tostring`` is triggered.

+### Phrase is not entirely string-like

+We have a field ``phrase.len`` that tells you what ``#tostring(phrase)`` would be.
+``#phrase`` is the number of fragments in the array portion of the phrase.

+We use ``#Phrase`` all the time for iteration, so we don't want to block it.

+## Phrase is contagious

+Phrases, by design, subsume strings any time they are concatenated.
+This will tend to cause failure when handed to things like the string library.

+Better to write a Phrase-native substitute unless it's an endpoint like ``write``.
+The combination of interned immutable strings and pervasing tabling over concatenation is powerful and fast in Lua.

+It's ok to just call ``tostring`` and be done.

+### Roadmap

+I would like to add ``Phrase:ffind(str)``, for fast find.
+This only works if the ``str`` is a literal fragment somewhere in the phrase.

+More enhancements of that nature should be in an extended class.
+Think gsub with the full power of lpeg instead of the quirky pattern syntax I can never remember.

+Also, one premise of Phrase is that it's encoding-unaware.
+I'd like to add to it by calculating the codepoints and adding a "ulen" field, but don't want to pay the cost for the base class, since Node in particular counts on grammars to be correct about the bytes they want to consume.

+The language interface of lpeg emphasises text, as it should, but Lua strings are eight-bit clean and commonly enough used to intern userdata and query it.

+Phrase can actually be used as-is to build up rope-like binary data, if that ever comes in handy.
+I'd want a different ``idEst`` to not puke all over my terminal by accident.

+Speaking of rope-like, Phrase will have better performance in environments where it is more 'bushy'.
+No effort to balance the tree is implemented currently.

+It would be tractable to add this, however I suspect it will perform well under real workloads, so I may not bother.

 ```lua
 local init, new